mistersingh179/bw-dashboard/README.md

 - if we dont have 5 spots, lets get to 5 spots, but we dont want the same spots again, so maybe use index to prevent that insertion
 - our createMany should not fail if one record fails to enter - `skipDuplicates`
 - set up cascade delete
+- advertisement before & after together should be unique as we dont want the same spot again

 ## Pending immediate next thing
 - show scoredCampaigns for our every url